Meet Mr. Lucifer

-Meet Mr. Lucifer is a black-and-white British comedy satire film released in 1953 starring Stanley Holloway.
+Meet Mr. Lucifer (also known as Let's Put out the Light) is a 1953 black-and-white British comedy satire film directed by Anthony Pelisser starring Stanley Holloway, Peggy Cummins and Jack Watling.
+It is based on the 1951 play Beggar My Neighbour by Arnold Ridley.
+It opened on 26 November 1953 at the Haymarket Gaumont cinema in London.
 It was filmed at Ealing Studios, London, and is one of the Ealing comedies.
-The film is based on the play Beggar My Neighbour by Arnold Ridley (who later played Private Godfrey in the BBC television comedy series Dad's Army).
-The film opened on 26 November 1953 at the Haymarket Gaumont cinema in London.

-The overall scenario is that a television set makes people act out of character, with visible encouragement from the Devil in human form.
+A television set makes people act out of character, with visible encouragement from the Devil in human form.

 Plot

 When Mr Pedelty leaves his firm, he is given a television set as a retirement present.
 At first, he enjoys all the attention from his neighbours, but soon the attraction wears off, and he sells it on to a young married couple the Nortons, living in the flat above him.
 They soon encounter the same problems, and again the set is passed on to several different characters all with the same results.

 The set passes to the chemist Hector McPhee who falls in love with "The Lonely Hearts Singer" on a television programme.
 At first he has the same dour character as his maiden aunt, Miss MacPherson.
 At first, the set improves his character, but as his obsession grows, he becomes increasingly angry at any interruption.